sfu-cmpt340/2024_3_project_15/README.md

 This repository is a template for your CMPT 340 course project.
 Replace the title with your project title, and **add a snappy acronym that people remember (mnemonic)**.

-Project based on reading EEG MuseBand data.
+Project based on reading EEG data from Muse headband data.

 ## Important Links